|

 American rug weavers have switched to using commercially available

+yarn to speed this process up.
 Southwestern rugs are available in a huge range of sizes,

 patterns and designs.
 Quite often a traditional family emblem